Updated: Mar 11

 Good collaboration is a two way street.
 It’s about discussion, exchange of ideas, and mutually agreed on next steps.
 To do that well virtually, you may need to employ a number of tools.
 Get really good at asking questions.
 If you have multiple people in your conversation, make sure everyone contributes.
 Many people are intimidated by the virtual environment and it reduces their willingness to share.
 Encourage the exchange.
 Share documents or develop a plan collaboratively using application sharing in your virtual environment.

 4. Pick the right virtual “location”

-Do you need to use a screen-sharing tool like Skype to share information or take notes?
+Do you need to use a screen-sharing tool like Zoom or Teams to share information or take notes?
 Being visual can often times make things easier to understand for both sides.
 This is particularly true if you have multiple cultures and languages on the team.
 Taking down ideas or agreements in a document can make follow-up in email easier.
 How much of the emotional content are you losing by not seeing the person you are talking to?
 You may need to share video and really talk “face-to-face.”

 5. Ready your environment

 Don’t underestimate the need for quality communication equipment.
 Make sure your audio and visual technology enhances and doesn’t distract.
 Know the bandwidth limitations for the people you are talking to and adjust to their needs.
 Invest in a good camera and audio equipment.
 Be in a quiet place for these discussions.